slhogle/OT2_plate_spotting/README.md

 ## Distribute dilutant

-Load 96-well plates and **one p300 tip box** in the orientation as shown in Figure 1.
+Load 96-well plates and **one 300 ul tip box (does not need to be filter tips)** in the orientation as shown in Figure 1.
 One 96-well plate can be used for a full dilution series of 8 samples.
 The default is to run three plates at one time (24 total samples, Figure 1) which is the largest capacity the robot can handle in one batch.

 | <img src="images/OT-2-deck-step1.png" alt="Deck layout for 96-well plates" width="500"/> |
 | - |
 | **Figure 1:** Deck layout for distributing dilutant to plates |

 [Import](https://support.opentrons.com/s/article/Get-started-Import-a-protocol) and [run](https://support.opentrons.com/s/article/Get-started-Run-your-protocol) the python script `01_cfu_distribute_dilutant.py.` Figure 2 shows the 96-well plate layout.
-The script will add the volume of dilutant in the middle column (90 or 20 µl) necessary for the serial dilution in the serial transfer step.
+The script will add the volume of dilutant in the middle column (180 or 100 µl) necessary for the serial dilution in the serial transfer step.

 | <img src="images/96-Well_plate.png" alt="Deck layout for 96-well plates" width="500"/> |
 | - |